SocialDesignHouse/jquery.eightTracks/README.md

     var key = xxxxxxxx;

     $.eightTracks.init(key, settings);

-    //this will initialize the playToken you will need to listen to 8tracks mixes
+This will initialize the playToken you will need to listen to 8tracks mixes.

-    //you can add a listener for the 'playTokenFound' event if you want to save the token or perform another action
+You can add a listener for the `playTokenFound` event if you want to save the token or perform another action

     $('body').on('playTokenFound', function(e, response) {
         //console.log(response);